 I stayed in Sydney for a few months, working as a nanny to a lovely 4-year-old boy, before travelling up the East Coast once Sydney got a little chilly.
 I knew by the time I headed back to Sydney in September 1997 that I wanted to stay here.
 Forever.
 Sadly, my 1-year working holiday visa was about to run out, my round the world flight ticket was only valid for one year and I had won a 2-week trip round New Zealand, so I reluctantly left.

 The last two decades have been a rollercoaster, but along the way, I have seen Sydney as a backpacker, a tourist, a fresh off the boat immigrant, a true-blue Sydneysider, and now business owner.
-These experiences, along with my zest for life, natural curiosity, love of research and concierge knowledge has all led to this book.
+These experiences, along with my zest for life, natural curiosity, love of research and knowledge of Sydney all led to me starting Sydney Concierge.